sushantjawa/js-beautify/README.md

 # js-beautify
-a script to remove comments (signle line,multi lines) ,extra spaces and to beautify the code.
+a script to remove comments (single line,multi lines) ,extra spaces and to beautify the code.

-Input command
+<U>Input Command</U>
 node app.js path -p "PATH OF THE FILE"

 Output